The Ultimate 7-Day Croatia Itinerary: 3 Perfect Routes

 Where to Stay in Zagreb

-Casablanca Boutique B&B — This boutique bed and breakfast is one of the best places to stay in Zagreb if your budget allows for a little bit more than a hostel.
+Casablanca Boutique B&B – This boutique bed and breakfast is one of the best places to stay in Zagreb if your budget allows for a little bit more than a hostel.
 They have a number of clean and comfortable rooms available, it is located very close to the city centre and all of the main tourist attractions, and breakfast is included in the room rate.
-Click here to see their latest prices

-Hostel Mali Mrak — This locally-run hostel is one of the best places to stay in Zagreb if you’re travelling solo or on a budget.
+Hostel Mali Mrak – This locally-run hostel is one of the best places to stay in Zagreb if you’re travelling solo or on a budget.
 They have an incredibly friendly staff, great common areas that make it easy to meet other travellers and have both dorms and private rooms available.
-Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse other options in Zagreb

-Day 3: Plitvice Lakes National Park
+Day 3 – Plitvice Lakes National Park

 The iconic and gorgeous Plitvice Lakes National Park is the second-most visited attraction in Croatia (after Dubrovnik) and it is for good reason — it is absolutely spectacular.

 This massive network of lakes and waterfalls is a UNESCO World Heritage Site and is enough to charm even the most ardent of city people and visiting is a highlight of any trip to Croatia.
-While it can get EXTREMELY busy in the summer months, it is still an unmissable area to explore in Croatia.
+While it can get very busy in the summer months, it is still an unmissable area to explore in Croatia.

 While many people visit Plitvice as a day trip from Zagreb or Split, we recommend spending a night near the park so you can get there as early as possible, avoid the inevitable tourist crowds, and spend as much time as you can in the park.